Information on Computers for Incoming

 These recommendations are for residential students.

-If you are enrolled in the Engineering School's PRODUCED in VA Program
+If you are enrolled in an Engineering School

 The School of Engineering and Applied Science (SEAS) requires that students have their own laptop.